 To make this process as transparent and easy as possible, you can follow the guideline beneath.

-All applications to Danish Universities have to be sent online via the national application system www.optagelse.dk.
-The system opens on 1 February.
+All applicants for Danish Universities can apply online via the national application system www.optagelse.dk.

 Besides the application, you have to upload all relevant documents to your application on www.optagelse.dk.